neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 #### Favicon Service Api
 If you use a service with an API, you can enter the url here.
+If you change this setting, clear the favicon cache and your browser cache to see changes.

 #### Website Preview Service
 This service is used to generate previews of websites.
 Only the front page of the domain is called and at maximum twice for mobile and desktop views.
+If you change this setting, clear the favicon cache and your browser cache to see changes.

 If you know a good program or service, feel free to open an issue to support it.
 (Requirements: Offers a free plan and has an api)